5cover/psdc/docs/Scratch.md

 Maybe this is a mistake and we should have used encapsulated object downcasts.

 We could have done a better job with C++ template metaprogramming.

+## ast nodes contain sourcetokens

+They shouldn't.
+Since we create AST nodes after parsing we need to pass empty sourcetokens to them.
+This makes no sense.

+I see 2 solutions

+1. Make Node SourceTokens optional
+2. Remove SourceTokens property from Node and put the source tokens in a lookup table somewhere.

+Or maybe we can stay with what we have now.
+Maybe this is ok.